anerli/langur/README.md

     "Say hi",
     llm_config=LLMConfig(
         provider="openai",
-        options={"model": "gpt-4o-mini"}
+        options={"model": "gpt-4o", "temperature": 0.0}
     )
 )
 ```
-In this example, we configured Langur to use OpenAI's `gpt-4o-mini`.
+In this example, we configured Langur to use OpenAI's `gpt-4o` (which also tends to work fairly well).
 You can use open source LLMs by using Ollama / vLLM providers for example.
 Langur uses BAML for its prompting/LLM backend, so see https://docs.boundaryml.com/guide/baml-basics/switching-llms for more info on how to set up this configuration.

 ## Running Challenges
 If you clone the repo, you can run the included challenges like so: